thunderlabs-tech/plant-friends/README.md

     - Describes the solution the author has in mind
     - It's phrased as "proposed" so that if the person working on the card comes up with a better solution they can implement that instead, as long as it solves the problem described in the issue
+- Naming:
   - Only (and always) use scream caps for constants set by environment variables, and always use scream caps for environment variables
+  - Use `at` suffix for properties containing a time value (e.g. `createdAt`)
+  - Only uppercase the first letter in an acronym (e.g. `HttpRequest`)

 ## Local Development